Disentangling Slow and Fast Temporal Dynamics in Degradation Inference with Hierarchical Differential Models: Introduction

 To address these challenges, we propose the Hierarchical Controlled Differential Equation (H-CDE) framework for disentangled degradation inference.
 H-CDE disentangles slow degradation dynamics from fast operational fluctuations through a two-layer hierarchical structure: a high-level module learns long-term degradation progression, while a lower-level module captures short-term operational dynamics conditioned on the inferred degradation state.
 To mitigate numerical stiffness, H-CDE adopts a multi-scale integration scheme, using coarse integration steps for the slow dynamics and finer steps for the fast dynamics.
 To prevent contamination of the slow degradation process by high-frequency operational noise, a learnable transformation extracts latent degradation drivers aligned with the degradation timescale in the slow layer.
 Finally, we enforce monotonic degradation progression through a custom activation function in the differential operator, which acts as a regularizer for disentanglement.

 We evaluate H-CDE on two different case studies: a bridge structure with \textit{dynamic-response} and a turbofan engine operating under quasi-steady conditions.
 These case studies demonstrate the framework’s broad applicability in disentangling latent degradation states across systems with fundamentally different dynamical behavior.
 To the best of our knowledge, this is the first study to compare degradation inference across such fundamentally different dynamical regimes, whereas prior work has primarily focused on steady-state systems.
-Our contributions include: \begin{itemize}[itemsep=4pt, topsep=8pt, partopsep=0pt, parsep=0pt] \item Simultaneously inferring degradation-aware operational dynamics and degradation progression driven by system usage. \item Capturing long-range temporal dependencies in degradation through a multiscale integration scheme tailored to fast and slow dynamics. \item Enforcing monotonic degradation progression via a custom differential operator, which acts as an effective regularizer for disentanglement. \end{itemize} The remainder of the paper is organized as follows.
+Our contributions include: \begin{itemize}[leftmargin=1.5em, itemsep=4pt, topsep=4pt, partopsep=0pt, parsep=0pt] \item \revtext{A fully \revtext{unsupervised framework for degradation inference} that does not require degradation labels or run-to-failure trajectories.} \item \revtext{The first extension of NCDEs to degradation inference, overcoming the limitation of NODE not being able to generalize to new operating conditions after the differential operator is learned.} \item \revtext{A novel path transformation and activation function for the} differential operator \revtext{that enable} degradation disentanglement. \item \revtext{To our knowledge, the first degradation inference framework demonstrated to be applicable to both mechanical and infrastructure systems.} \end{itemize}

+The remainder of the paper is organized as follows.
 Section~\ref{sec:related_work} reviews related work.
 Section~\ref{sec:preliminaries} introduces the necessary preliminaries.
 The proposed H-CDE framework is presented in Section~\ref{sec:method}.
 Section~\ref{sec:case-studies} describes the case studies, followed by the experimental setup in Section~\ref{sec:exp_setup}.
 Results and discussions are provided in Section~\ref{sec:results}, and conclusions along with future directions are presented in Section~\ref{sec:conclusion}.